 However, many purchasing department’s find it challenging to manage numerous rebates with differing requirements and terms.
 To be successful in capitalizing on rebates, distributors must be able to track how and what to claim from a variety of vendors.
 Due to the complexities involved with managing rebates, some distributors choose to avoid them and will instead negotiate alternative pricing strategies.
 Yet, the ability to take advantage of rebates can be far more advantageous over time.

 Phocas customer, WD-40 has started using the program for its complex rebates program across Europe and has yet to find a nuance that Phocas can't handle.
-With more than 100 different programs, Phocas Rebates helps WD-40 manage timeframes, percentage change, fiscal year vs calendar year so they can manage these programs with accuracy and ease.
+With more than 100 different programs, Phocas Rebates allows WD-40 enter all the rules across timeframes, percentage change, fiscal year vs calendar year whereas previously this was done manually by numerous people over a few days each month.

 Phocas Rebates allows you to enter rules related to your sales or purchasing to give you a clear view of your profitability.
 Use the automated rebate performance dashboard to negotiate better contracts without giving away too much.
 And instantly see what you currently pay, as well as accurately forecast what you might pay over the next month, quarter or year.
 Simply adjust your rebate brackets to work within your budget.
 Conversely, Phocas Rebates can help you track earnings and identify purchasing opportunities that increase your bottom line.